Bir Soinik

-The film released was 2003 in Bangladesh. director-writer Delwar Jahan Jhantu.
-Stars Manna, Moushumi, Rosy Samad, Humayun Faridi, Yasmin Bilkis Sathi and many more.
+The film was released in 2003 in Bangladesh.
+It was directed and written by Delwar Jahan Jhantu.
+It stars Manna, Moushumi, Rosy Samad, Humayun Faridi, Yasmin Bilkis Sathi and many more.
+The movie is a remake of the Tamil language film Sardar Papa Rayudu (1980) and the Hindi language film Gadar: Ek Prem Katha (2001).

-Bir Soinik the film special honored is Manna and Yasmin Bilkis Sathi by National Film Awards of Bangladesh as there won best actor award and best fBest Actress in a Supporting role award 2003.
+Bir Soinik received special recognition as Manna and Yasmin Bilkis Sathi won the National Film Awards of Bangladesh for Best Actor and Best Actress in a Supporting Role in 2003.

 Plot

 At the eve of Liberation War, Mohammad Ali is a military of East Pakistan army.
 He falls in love with his Superior's daughter Mehnaz and marries her.
 Mehnaz's father kills Ali's mother and sister with the help of Ramjan Ali.
 The war breaks out and Sharafat Khan takes away his daughter to Pakistan.
 After war Ali goes to Pakistan to take back his wife.
 He returns with his son Abdullah but his wife gets killed by Ramjan Ali.
 Can Ali find Ramjan Ali to take revenge.